 Entering the keyword into Answer the public, you’ll get

-But if you’re going yes I get what people are wanting but I’m getting writers’ block, then you should use the final tool Ubersuggest.
+If you’re going yes I get what people are wanting but I’m getting writers’ block, use the final tool Ubersuggest.

 Ubersuggest is a free tool from Neil Patel.
 Although you only get 3 free searches a day, it’s well worth it.